rowcased/rowcased.github.io/toolkit_page.md

 # Personal Developer Toolkit

-One of my favorite revelations about the art of coding came from wanting certain tools while working on personal projects on my computer and realizing I could just write those tools myself.
+One of my favorite revelations about the art of coding came from wanting certain tools while working on personal projects on my computer and realizing I could simply write those tools for myself.
 So I did, and it a success.
 Some of them are obsolete.
 Several were very useful.
 I learned a lot by creating them.

 1 [dirp()](/dirp.md)&nbsp;&nbsp;\~&nbsp;&nbsp;takes in any Python object and pretty prints its directory items<br><br>
 2 [lili()](/lili.md)&nbsp;&nbsp;\~&nbsp;&nbsp;converts a list to a linked list or vice versa, depending on input<br><br>